Scholarship Stipend Payments

 Foreign Nationals

-Payroll Services will issue stipend checks as long as the foreign student completes the UPP-192 (and attaches appropriate documentation) and form W-8BEN.
+Payroll Services will issue scholarship stipend checks as long as the students submit the required documentation (as above).
 Students need to apply for a Social Security Number from the Social Security Office, OR for an Individual Taxpayer Identification Number (whichever is appropiate) in a timely fashion and report the number to Payroll Services once received.

 Claiming a Tax Treaty